-AP-15 Expected Resources - 91.420(b), 91.220(c)(1,2) Introduction
+AP-15 Expected Resources - 91.420(b), 91.220(c)(1,2)

 The primary resources available for the implementation of Tarrant County's Consolidated Plan are federal funds available through the Community Development Block Grant (CDBG), the HOME Investment Partnerships Program (HOME), and Emergency Solutions Grant (ESG).
 For activities affecting the homeless and other special needs populations, Tarrant County competes for Continuum of Care (CoC) grant funds.
-In 2021, competitive HOPWA grants were moved to the Public Health Department to administer in conjunction with their Ryan White program.
+In 2021, competitive HOPWA grants were moved to the Administrator's Office.
 In 2020, additional funds to address COVID-19 through the CARES Act were provided through CDBG-CV and ESG-CV in which Tarrant County received its own allocations from HUD.
 Treasury funds were administered through the County Administrator's Office in which CDHD shared project requests with when projects were not eligible under HUD, but were COVID related.
 Local social service agencies have other funding streams available to them to carry out their mission within the community.
 Additionally, affordable housing projects may be funded through the Tarrant County Housing Finance Corporation, which has the authority to issue bonds in support of affordable housing activities.